 SWR-REQ-238341/B-Digital Audio Chimes Wave File Definitions

-The supplier shall use the following Digital Audio Chime files as the ‘default’ to be loaded in all parts provided to Ford.
-The ‘stitched together’ vbf file of these chimes is located in the reference file folder “20-Digital Media Wav Files”.
+The supplier shall use the Digital Audio Chime ‘.vbf’ file provided by Ford as the ‘default’ to be loaded in all parts provided to Ford.
+This ‘.vbf’ file is created by Ford and merges the individual Digital Audio Chime files into a single ‘.vbf’ file.

-“xxxx-14G200-xx.vbf” shall be used for the 44.1kHz sampling frequency.

-“xxxx-14G200-yx.vbf” shall be used for the 48kHz sampling frequency.

 These Digital Audio Chime files shall be able to be replaced by Ford using the calibration procedure outlined in “AHU-HR-REQ-210852-Digital Audio Chime Generator - Chimes via stored memory” and in “AHU-SWR-REQ-093326-Generic Global EQ Tool”.